lopezdsr/sql-query/sqlref/sql_reference.template.md

 using Hive-style partitioning, that is, to create partitions that contain only rows having certain values for one or more columns.
 This physical layout should be chosen in case the stored object is further analyzed using SQL queries that specify predicates on the partition columns.

-For example, a result object containing world-wide order data has a column `country` representing the country the order has been initiated from.
+For example, a result object containing worldwide order data has a column `country` representing the country the order has been initiated from.
 Partitioning the result object by the column `PARTITIONED BY (country)`, would create a result object with a partition for each country present in the query result.

-Once the result object is stored this way on Cloud {{site.data.keyword.cos_short}}, each SQL query containing a predicate, such as `country = 'USA'` or `country in ('MALTA', 'ITALY', 'VATICAN CITY')`, benefits from this physical layout.
+When the result object is stored this way on Cloud {{site.data.keyword.cos_short}}, each SQL query containing a predicate, such as `country = 'USA'` or `country in ('MALTA', 'ITALY', 'VATICAN CITY')`, benefits from this physical layout.
 The reason is that during
-SQL query execution only partitions containing data for the countries of interest have to be read.
+SQL query execution only partitions containing data for the countries of interest must be read.
 This tremendously cuts down the I/O traffic of the SQL query.

 Some additional remarks on Hive-style partitioning: